junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass looks like he's struggling with words.
 Dean frowns.
 He knows the look, that's the look every time Cass holds something back, usually right before sacrificing himself for something.
 He doesn't like that look.

 "Is the problem solved?"
-Sam helps out by starting with easy questions, Cass chooses to start with that.
+Sam helps out by starting with easy questions, Cass chooses to go with that.

 "No," he sighs, "it's not that easy."

 "Of course not."
 Dean says, unsurprisingly.

-"And, if you really want to know, angels didn't do anything to me, it's just how Heaven does.
+"And, if you really want to know, angels didn't do anything to me, it's just how Heaven works.
 Without grace, as far as Heaven concerns, I'm just a human, so it would want to keep me there.
 It wasn't easy to come back.
 If I'm honest, I didn't even think I could make it."
 Cass averts his eyes to look at the window, though there is really nothing to see except for pure black.

 Dean growls at the road ahead of him, "You knew this is gonna kill you and you did it anyway?"

-Cass contradicts weakly, "No." Their eyes meet in the mirror, Cass stares back at Dean's glaring eyes, "Yes?
+Cass counters weakly, "No."

+Their eyes meet in the mirror, Cass stares back at Dean's glaring eyes, "Yes?
 Maybe?
 I don't know how bad it will be, alright?
 I just saw there might be a shot to help and I took it."

-Dean is visibly annoyed, "Okay new rule, from now on, every time you need to make a move, tell us everything you know, capiche?
+Dean is visibly annoyed, "Okay pal, new rule, from now on, every time you need to make a move, tell us everything you know, capiche?
 Man, we should have this rule like forever ago."

 Cass grumbles with widened eyes, "I capiche."